Sony Lens Selection for Wedding Photograohy

 Anyway, onto my current lens selections.
 Generally speaking, my default lens choices for weddings are the 24mm f1.4 on one A9 body, and the 55mm f1.8 on the other.

 The 24mm f1.4 GM is quite a bit more compact and light than you would expect an f1.4 prime to be, such as compared to the popular Sigma Art 24mm f1.4.
 Yet it's amazingly sharp, even when shooting wide open, and is fast-focusing as well.
 I use it for getting ready shots, the ceremony, and the reception, and it pretty much never comes off the camera unless I specifically need the 16-35 f2.8 for some reason.
 For the first half of 2019 when it was first released, this lens was quite hard to obtain, with backorders taking a few months to be fulfilled.
 Availability has since stabilized though.

 The Sony/Zeiss 55mm f1.8 is an absolutely amazing lens... compact and light, yet sturdy, fast-focusing, and with uncompromising image quality, it's by far my favorite lens I've ever shot with, and it's pretty much always on one of my cameras unless I have a specific reason otherwise.
 Though I like the added compression and bokeh of an 85mm, often during receptions I simply don't have enough space to shoot comfortably with that focal length, and the 55mm still gives a pleasing look while working better for those tighter spaces, and it's also great for full length portraits.
-Yes, the $1000 price tag might seem a bit on the high side for an f1.8 normal focal length prime, but if you enjoy shooting at this focal length, it's absolutely worth every penny, and if it were lost, stolen, or damaged I would immediately replace it with the same lens without hesitation, though admittedly I'm feeling a bit tempted by the 50mm f1.2 GM that Sony announced in Spring of 2021.
+Yes, the $1000 price tag might seem a bit on the high side for an f1.8 normal focal length prime, but if you enjoy shooting at this focal length, it's absolutely worth every penny.
+If it were lost, stolen, or damaged beyond repair I would almost certainly immediately replace it with the same exact lens without hesitation, though admittedly I'm feeling a bit tempted by the 50mm f1.2 GM that Sony announced in Spring of 2021.